State & Federal Accountability Update

 - Closing Gaps shows how the performance of student groups experiencing statewide gaps in achievement and graduation is improving in the school.
 It recognizes the importance of having all students improve, while focusing on the need to close gaps by lifting lower-performing groups.
 Specific race/ethnicity groups, students with disabilities, economically disadvantaged students, and English language learners are compared against their complementary groups.

 - On-Track to Graduation and Postsecondary Readiness indicates the success of students in the school in achieving educational milestones that predict postsecondary success.
 It includes the graduation rate for schools that graduate students, or the attendance rate for other schools.
 It also includes measures of third-grade reading and eighth-grade mathematics achievement, and ACT participation and performance, as applicable to the school.

-Accountability scores are provided for each priority area.
-Student Engagement Indicators are measures outside the four priority areas that affect student success and the soundness of the index.
+In addition to the four priority areas, there are two Student Engagement Indicators.
 Each indicator has a goal, and schools/districts that fail to meet that goal receive a point deduction from their overall score.
 Schools/districts can meet the goals with a one-year or three-year rate.
 Goals were set by looking at statewide data and establishing thresholds that identify schools contributing the most to lowering Wisconsin’s overall performance in the areas below.